Our services

 Rabies

-Rabies is a viral disease that affects the central nervous system of mammals.
-Rabies is transmitted through saliva and blood (bites most commonly) and can be transmitted humans.
-Massachusetts and Rhode Island law requires protection against the rabies virus through the rabies vaccine.
-The state laws determine the guidelines and frequency.
-The initial vaccine is given at 16 weeks of age and is good for 1 year.
-The vaccine is then boostered within 9-12 months in order to qualify for a 3-year vaccine.
+The rabies vaccine for dogs is a crucial step in protecting against the deadly viral disease of rabies, which affects the central nervous system of mammals, including humans.
+The disease is mainly transmitted through bites and saliva/blood.
+In Massachusetts and Rhode Island, the law mandates the administration of the rabies vaccine to dogs.
+The first dose is given at 16 weeks of age and provides protection for 1 year.
+To maintain this protection, boosters are required within 9-12 months for a 3-year vaccine certificate.
 Massachusetts and Rhode Island rabies vaccine protocols are slightly different after the dog has qualified for their first 3-year vaccine and are listed below:

 Massachusetts: “Once a 3-year, always a 3-year” – As long as your dog’s booster is given within 9-12 months from the initial 1-year vaccine, your dog’s subsequent rabies vaccines will always qualify for a 3-year Massachusetts vaccine and certificate.